neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

 Framework and Application Packages
 ----------------------------------

-FLOW3 packages are located in a sub folder of the *Packages/* directory.
-A typical application (such as TYPO3 for example) will use the core packages which are bundled with FLOW3 and use additional packages which are specific to the application.
+TYPO3 Flow packages are located in a sub folder of the *Packages/* directory.
+A typical application (such as TYPO3 for example) will use the core packages which are bundled with TYPO3 Flow and use additional packages which are specific to the application.
 The framework packages are kept in a directory called *Framework* while the application specific packages reside in the *Application* directory.
 This leads to the following folder structure: